 Fascinating!
 Thank you!

-The Veve symbols of the Vodoun religion seem eerily similar to the Nsibidi script.
+The Veve symbols of the Afro-Caribbean Vodoun religion seem eerily similar to the Nsibidi script.
 Not sure if they're derived from the Nsibidi scripts, or whether they're analogous to Pseudo-Kufic scripts found in Renaissance paintings or the Pseudo-Hebrew scripts found on demon bowls (i.e., meaningless symbols made to look like writing).